kumabid/kuma-contracts-ikon/README.md

 ## Cross-Chain Bridge Protocol Support

 In order to support seamless cross-chain [deposits](#deposit) and [withdrawals](#withdraw), Ikon includes an extensible set of adapter contracts for bridge protocol integration.
+The primary set of adapter contracts supports cross-chain activity via [LayerZero](https://layerzero.network/), including deposits and withdrawals for Arbitrum, Avalanche, Base, Berachain, BNB Chain, Ethereum, and Optimism.

 For deposits, adapters receive bridged funds and call Exchange’s `deposit` function with the provided destination wallet address.
 Only protocols that implement single transaction bridge-and-call functionality are supported.